K-Romanowicz/MECH105-Algorithms/False Position/README.md

 - iter: number of iterations completed for the calculation

 ## Limitations
 While this algorithm works, there are some errors when manipulating the input variables that I still need to fix.
-The bounds xl and xu must bracket the root.
+In terms of finding roots in general, xl and xu must bracket the root, so while it has less flexibility than open methods, it will definitely find a root as long as it's bracketed.